EricSchiff/EricSchiff/README.md

 - Current Topics of interest and research: Automation of my workflow as a DNA Analyst, Analysis of College Football Data - exploring relationships between position rankings against opposing teams and the impact on the betting markets, raspberry pi projects (Kegerator - Flow Meter and Display)
 - Other life interests: My Golden Retriever Sully, Hiking/Backpacking, Horse ownership with my equestrian wife, Equity markets, USC/VT football, F1 racing, Golf (~85 is a good day), Video Games (currently on Witcher 3)
+- Currently reading: The Signal and the Noise: Why So Many Predictions Fail - Nate Silver, Expeditionary Force: Fallout - Craig Alanson
 - 📫 How to reach me: email - haseschiff@gmail.com

 <!---